-Is your home too humid to handle?
-Spring and summer are fast-approaching –– and as much as you’ve been longing for warmer temperatures, your home might need some help when it comes to maintaining its humidity levels.
+Is your New England home too humid to handle?
+Spring and summer are fast approaching –– and as much as you’ve been longing for warmer temperatures, your home might need some help when it comes to maintaining its humidity levels.

 First off, it’s important to know what humidity is.
 In short, humidity is the measure of the level of water vapor in the air.
 The higher the temperature inside your home, the more water vapor the air is able to hold.